martinezpenya/ED-CFGS-2122/UD03/UD03_ejercicios_EN.md

 To see this, we're going to commit to our repository on GitHub, and then commit to our local repository.
 We will work with the `README.md` file only.

-## 1. We modify remote README.md file
+## We modify remote README.md file

 On GitHub we are going to modify the `README.md` file and register the change (commit).

 To do this, we enter our remote repository, click on the `README.md` file and then click on the pencil to edit.
 ![readme edit](assets/readme-edit.png)

-> Recently (mid-August 2021) gitHub added an interesting functionality to all of its repositories, and that is the ability to open the online vsCode editor for any repository simply by using the "." hotkey.
+> Recently (mid-August 2021) gitHub added an interesting functionality to all of its repositories, and that is the ability to open the online vsCode editor for any repository simply by using the "`.`" `hotkey`.
 >
-> Therefore we can make this modification as shown in the screenshots, or press the "." (period) and use vsCode Online to make the modification.
+> Therefore we can make this modification as shown in the screenshots, or press the "`.`" (period) and use vsCode Online to make the modification.

 **We insert a first line with title # and modify the date line**.

 ![github readme](assets/github-readme.png)

-We record commit.
+We register the commit.
 To do this, click on **Commit changes**

 If we wish, we can put a message to the commit and a description, although it is not mandatory.
 GitHub sets one by default.

 ![github commit changes](assets/github-commit-changes.png)

-## 2. We modify local README.md file
+## We modify local README.md file

 In our local repository, we are also going to modify the README.md file.